 Configuring Single Sign-On for Event Broker Services

-You can configure management access to event broker services to use the same single sign-on (SSO) via OpenID Connect (OIDC) as the PubSub+ Cloud Console.
-Using SSO allows users to authenticate with the same credentials they use to access the Cloud Console.
+You can configure authentication for management access to event broker services to use the same single sign-on (SSO) capabilities as the Solace Cloud Console.
+Using SSO allows users to authenticate with Broker Manager for an event broker service using the same credentials they use to access the Cloud Console.
 Authorization for management access is handled with claims configured for your identity provider (IdP).

-Event Broker Service SSO configures management access through PubSub+ Broker Manager to event broker services.
+Event Broker Service SSO configures management access through Broker Manager to event broker services.
 Access to the messages and events (or machine-to-machine authentication) uses a different authentication mechanism (for example, basic authentication, LDAP, client certification, or OAuth provider) that is configured separately for client applications.
-For more information, see Configuring Authentication to Event Broker Services.
+For more information, see Configuring User Authentication.

 To enable SSO for an event broker service, complete the following tasks:

-3. Navigate to the Event Broker Service SSO page to view the list of event broker services in your account and the status.
+3. View the list of event broker services in your account and their status.
 For more information, see Viewing the SSO Status for Event Broker Services.

-4. Enable SSO on the selected event broker service.
+4. Enable SSO for the event broker service.
 For more information, see Enabling SSO for an Event Broker Service.

 5. Copy the event broker service URI and add it as a redirect URI in your IdP.
 For more information, see Retrieving the URI for an Event Broker Service.